 Blog post by Marco Altini

-Aerobic endurance (or aerobic efficiency) relates to your ability to sustain a given workload.
-Endurance athletes tend to have high aerobic endurance, meaning that they can sustain a relatively high workload (for example pace or power), at a relatively low effort (typically measured in terms of heart rate).
+Aerobic efficiency relates to your ability to sustain a given workload.
+Endurance athletes tend to have high aerobic efficiency, meaning that they can sustain a relatively high workload (for example pace or power), at a relatively low effort (typically measured in terms of heart rate).

-To determine your aerobic endurance we compute the relation between output (pace or power) and input (heart rate).
-Intuitively, a lower heart rate for the same output (pace or power), when consistently shown over periods of weeks, translates into better aerobic endurance.
+To determine your aerobic efficiency we compute the relation between output (pace or power) and input (heart rate).
+Intuitively, a lower heart rate for the same output (pace or power), when consistently shown over periods of weeks, translates into better aerobic efficiency.

-Similarly, a higher power or faster pace at the same heart rate, is linked to improved aerobic endurance.
-By analyzing the relationship between input and output for running or cycling activities, you can easily track aerobic endurance changes over time, as you progress with your training.
+Similarly, a higher power or faster pace at the same heart rate, is linked to improved aerobic efficiency.
+By analyzing the relationship between input and output for running or cycling activities, you can easily track aerobic efficiency changes over time, as you progress with your training.

 What's the difference with VO2max estimation?